Blepharoplasty New Jersey

 We help patients in New Jersey to improve the appearance of their upper and lower eyelids through blepharoplasty (commonly referred to as eyelid surgery or an eyelid lift).
 A blepharoplasty procedure aims to restore youth and vitality to the eyes, and it can also improve a patient’s vision.

+With a 92% “Worth It” rating based on reviews from thousands of patients on RealSelf, it’s clear that in the right hands, blepharoplasty yields big benefits.
 Combined with Dr. Kaplan’s artistic vision and expertise in facial rejuvenation, eyelid surgery can be one of the most powerful procedures to restore balance and harmony to the face.

 Want to get started?
 Schedule a consultation with Dr. Kaplan, a board-certified plastic surgeon with over 20 years of experience.